maleina/Evaluate-News-NLP/README.md

 ### Step 5: Using the API

 The API has a lot of different endpoints you can take a look at [here](https://docs.aylien.com/textapi/endpoints/#api-endpoints).

+## Future Work to be Completed:

+The design and it's responsiveness could be improved and the code should be reviewed for refactoring.